SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 2. Change the “baseurl” the `_config_dev.yml` file, which contains settings for local development, to match the name of the new repository.
 This will make the localhost URL above work.
 Commit when finished.

-3. Update the `_config.yml` file to replace any references to IOOS with SEFSC-FATES, including in commented lines, being sure to change the following elements:
+3. Update the `_config.yml` file to replace any references to IOOS with SEFSC, including in commented lines, being sure to change the following elements:

     1. “site_title”